WARP-LAB/WARP-GUIDES-WEBPACK/02-webpack-guide-devserver/readme.md

 Use existing `webpacktest-basic` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-devserver`.

+Make changes in `package.json` and `index.html` to reflect host change to `webpacktest-devserver.dev`.

 ---
 # Webpack dev server
 ---